litestar-org/litestar/docs/usage/contrib/htmx.rst

 HTMX Request Class
 =====================

-This class extends the Starlite request class to allow it to read headers sent by the `htmx` client and make them accessible via properties.
+This class extends the Litestar request class to allow it to read headers sent by the `htmx` client and make them accessible via properties.

 .. code-block:: python

-    from starlite.contrib.htmx.request import HTMXRequest
+    from litestar.contrib.htmx.request import HTMXRequest
-    from starlite.contrib.htmx.response import HTMXTemplate
+    from litestar.contrib.htmx.response import HTMXTemplate

     @get(path="/form")